 In order to better undertand political climate which was prevalent in Europe 1914 and the reasons why the First World War started, as well as how the Sarajevo Assasination changed the course of World map back then, we designed Shot that changed the world tour.
 You will see the most important places and sites as they relate to Austro-Hungarian Period in Bosnia and Herzegovina and You will find out how empire’s rule impacted Bosnian society back in that time.

-Shot that changed the world tour starts with visit to City Hall.
+Shot that changed the world tour in Sarajevo starts with visit to City Hall.

 Franz Ferdinand decided to visit Sarajevo, the capital of Bosnia and Herzegovnia, to inspect the imperial armed forces in Bosnia and Herzegovina, former Ottoman territories in the turbulent Balkan region that were annexed by Austria-Hungary.
 The date scheduled for his visit, June 28, coincided with the anniversary of the First Battle of Kosovo in 1389, in which medieval Serbia was defeated by the Turks as well as Franz Ferdinand’s wedding anniversary.
 For the first time in her married life, Sophie (also known as the Duchess of Hohenberg) is accompanying her husband on a state visit.
 It was planned that Franz Ferdinand and his wife Sophie would be met and taken by car to the City Hall.
 The motorcade, consisting of six automobiles was headed for City Hall for a reception hosted by Sarajevo’s mayor.

 This tour continues along the river side of the Appel Quay, which was the route of visit.